 You can choose between integrated software and software suits.
 Read about their differences and benefits.

 How big percentage of your business data is managed on Excel spreadsheets?
 Here’s another number for you: A 2008 study shows that close to 90% of spreadsheets contain errors.

 Excel is a great for managing strategies and tracking small budgets.
 But it’s a highly inefficient tool for storing all your business data.

 A business leader shouldn’t be wasting time trying to find specific data from multiple spreadsheets.
-If you need to frequently access and manage important data, using business management software is a lot wiser choice.
+If you need to frequently access and manage important data, using small business management software is a lot wiser choice.

 A comprehensive control hub software includes features for managing your tasks, calendar, customers and sales, projects, products, invoices, expenses and budget.

 Collecting and managing all your data in one system is beneficial in many ways: